-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of the Scheme (the parent entity) as at 30 June 2012 and the results of all subsidiaries for the year then ended.
-The Scheme and its subsidiaries together are referred to in these financial statements as the consolidated entity or the Group.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of the Scheme ('scheme') as at 30 June 2013 and the results of all subsidiaries for the year then ended.
+The Scheme and its subsidiaries together are referred to in this financial report as the Group or the consolidated entity.